machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-two-bins.rst

     end

 .. note::
    Both script files can be immediately used as there are shown in the provided robot program.
-   No need to set a parameter here.
+   No need to change any parameter.

 Interaction with the running demo
 ---------------------------------